AltanEsmer/MSD-Project/docs/GOOGLE_PLAY_SERVICES_ERROR_FIX.md

 ### Code Changes

 **MedicationApp.kt**:
-- Added `isGooglePlayServicesAvailable()` method to check availability
+- Removed `GoogleApiAvailability` check (it was also throwing SecurityException)
+- Enhanced global uncaught exception handler to catch Google Play Services errors in background threads
 - Modified `initializeFCM()` to handle exceptions gracefully
-- Only initializes FCM if Google Play Services is available

-**build.gradle.kts**:
-- Added `play-services-base` dependency for GoogleApiAvailability
+- Improved error detection to catch "GoogleApiManager" and "com.google.android.gms" errors

+**Note**: The app no longer checks Google Play Services availability before initializing FCM, as that check itself can throw SecurityException.
+Instead, we catch errors when they occur.

 ## How It Works

-1. On app startup, `onCreate()` checks if Google Play Services is available
+1. On app startup, `onCreate()` sets up a global uncaught exception handler
+2. The handler catches SecurityExceptions from Google Play Services (including background threads like GoogleApiManager)
-2. If available, FCM initialization proceeds
+3. FCM initialization proceeds directly (no pre-check)
-3. If unavailable, a warning is logged and the app continues
 4. If FCM initialization fails (SecurityException, etc.), it's caught and logged
 5. The app continues to function normally - only push notifications will be unavailable
+6. Errors are logged with helpful messages indicating SHA-1 fingerprint registration is needed

 ## Testing